laporeon/dotfiles/README.md

   Dotfiles
 </h1>

 This repository stores my configuration files for both Linux and Windows environments.
-It also includes helpful resources such as fonts, `README.md` templates for personal projects, and setup scripts to automate the configuration of my Linux distribution.
+It also includes helpful resources such as fonts and setup scripts to automate the configuration of my Linux distribution.

 To set up everything, I simply run: